rjohnston6/ai-infra-monitoring/nxos_telegraf/README.md

     openssl req -x509 -newkey rsa:2048 -keyout grpc_selfsigned2048.key -out grpc_selfsigned2048.pem -days 365 -nodes
     ```

 > [!NOTE]
-    > Once ran the openssl wizard will run to create the certificate complete the answers that meet your requirements.
-The following is an example of the form.
+> Once ran the openssl wizard will run to generate the certificate request, complete the answers that meet your requirements.
+The following is an ***example*** of the form.

     ```
     ......................................+++++